 3. Inter-Department collaboration: It is essential that all departments work together to bridge gaps, break down data silos, and make important connections.
 Companies are challenged to get the right people in their organization to work together to create a consistent experience across the board.

 4. Resource Crunch: With so many technologies paving up every day, it is almost impossible to have people who know them well.
 Organizations need to recruit for the future with jobs skills that they have not considered to meet forthcoming changes in the digital marketplace.

-Though these are often the most prevalent challenges cited by organizations going through digital transformation, countless others exist like, identifying right digital opportunities, right technology selection etc.
+Though these are often the most prevalent challenges cited by organizations going through the digital transformation, countless others exist like identifying right digital opportunities, right technology selection etc.